14 Data Cleaning

 • If cases are marked as complete in your tracking database but their data is missing, investigate the error.
 Was a form incorrectly tracked in your tracking database?
 Was a form not entered during the data capture phase?

-• Otherwise, search for missing forms, add them to your raw data, and start again at step #1 of your data cleaning process.
+• Otherwise, search for missing forms, add them to your raw data, and start again at step number 1 of your data cleaning process.

-• First, make sure your duplicates are true duplicates (not incorrectly assigned names or IDs).
-Any incorrect identifiers should be corrected at this time.
+• First, make sure your duplicates are true duplicates (i.e., not incorrectly entered identifiers or data entry errors).

 Note